sooriyaarachchi/pybites.github.io-src/content/codechallenge52.md

 - Again, further develop the app by allowing it to loop.
 That is, Pomodoro Time > break time > Pomodoro Time > break time.
 Just like the pros!

-- Create a user interface if you have the *time*!
-PyGame perhaps?
+- Create a user interface if you have the *time*! `PyGame` or `argparse` perhaps?
 Maybe even make it web based with Flask or your other favourite web framework.

 Here's an example: [Tomato Timer](https://tomato-timer.com/)!